 How to Speed Up Eclipse in a Few Clicks

 Eclipse is the market leading IDE of choice for Java developers.
 It’s a rich featured IDE which makes developing code in Java super simple.
-However, we’ve all at some point said or thought to ourselves, “Wow, my Eclipse is slow today, what’s it doing?”.
-To be honest, it might be working on a bunch of tasks that event the Eclipse foundation aren’t sure about, but some of which we can explain to you, and eliminate for you so that your Eclipse can run faster, just like when you first unwrapped it.
+However, we’ve all had moments where Eclipse was very slow and not responding.
+Maybe you've even thought to yourself, “Wow, my Eclipse is slow today, what’s it doing?”.
+To be honest, there's no clear answer.
+That said, here are some tips and tricks to make your Eclipse IDE run faster if it's slow or unresponsive.